Khosrow Mirza: The travelogue

-Khosrow Mirza's travelogue to Saint Petersburg was written by Mirza Masud's secretary Mirza Mustafa Afshar, who was with Khosrow Mirza throughout the trip.
+Khosrow Mirza's travelogue to Saint Petersburg was written by Mirza Masoud's secretary Mirza Mustafa Afshar, who was with Khosrow Mirza throughout the trip.
 The book originally had six chapters but the final chapter has been lost.
-In the travelouge, there is a detailed report of the Iranians' treatment of Russian factories, modern industries, balloons, lithography, museums, greenhouses, taxidermy, and much more.
+In the travelogue, there is a detailed report of the Iranian's opinion of the Russian factories, modern industries, balloons, lithography, museums, greenhouses, taxidermy, and much more.
 The author praises the Russian's technological progress and regrets the Iranians are deprived of these fields.
 He also suggests sending students from Iran to Russia and France to study the sciences.

 He also compared the Russian treasury, which was based on the circulation of assets in the country's economic flow, to the traditional Iranian method of collecting taxes and revenues in the treasury.
 He also reported on the construction of a community church and the erection of its large columns with the help of cranes, and was amazed to see lithography and balloon flights.
 Other industries and inventions mentioned include theaters, academies, bladesmithing, glass production, thermometers, museums, and more.

 He also mentions political details such as the borders of the Russian Empire, the occupations of the country, the number and characteristics of its citizens, and the products and animals of Russia.
-It is also the first work during the Qajar period that mentions Alaska, which he considers to be part of Russia.
+It is also the first work during the Qajar era that mentions Alaska, which he considers to be part of Russia.
 According to Ekhtiar, Mirza Taqi Khan Farahani, who was present on the trip, saw all of developments and after reading Mirza Mostafa's report, he was inspired to build Dar ul-Funun polytechnic.